1989 in British music: Summary

-May saw the Christians, Holly Johnson, Paul McCartney, Gerry Marsden and producers Stock Aitken Waterman reach number one with a charity cover of the Gerry & The Pacemakers song "Ferry Cross the Mersey", released in aid of the Hillsborough disaster the previous month.
+May saw the Christians, Holly Johnson, Paul McCartney, Gerry Marsden and producers Stock Aitken Waterman reach number one with a charity cover of the Gerry and the Pacemakers song "Ferry Cross the Mersey", released in aid of the Hillsborough disaster the previous month.
 The original reached number eight in 1964.

 Two sounds dominated the summer and autumn.
-The first came from Jive Bunny and the Mastermixers, where several old songs from the 1940s to 1960s were joined together to create a megamix, with 'Jive Bunny' (an animated rabbit) featuring in the music videos.
+The first came from Jive Bunny and the Mastermixers: several old songs from the 1940s to 1960s were joined together to create a megamix, with "Jive Bunny" (an animated rabbit) featuring in the music videos.
 "Swing the Mood" topped the charts for five weeks from July, "That's What I Like" for three weeks in October, and "Let's Party" for one week in December.
-Unlike the first two, the latter sampled Christmas songs from the 1970s and 1980s.
-Jive Bunny became the third artist ever to have their first three singles reach number one, after Gerry & The Pacemakers and Frankie Goes to Hollywood.
+Unlike the first two, the last one sampled Christmas songs from the 1970s and 1980s.
+Jive Bunny became the third artist ever to have their first three singles reach number one, after Gerry and the Pacemakers and Frankie Goes to Hollywood.

-The second was the italo house sound of Black Box, whose "Ride On Time" was the biggest-selling single of the year, and, at six weeks, spent the longest time at number one.
+The second was the Italo house sound of Black Box, whose "Ride on Time" was the biggest-selling single of the year, and, at six weeks, spent the longest time at number one.
 Though the song heavily sampled Loleatta Holloway's "Love Sensation" from 1980, the music video featured a different singer miming to Holloway's vocals.
 This prompted legal action, so later pressings of the single featured a different singer – the then little-known Heather Small, who later went on to fame as the lead singer of M People in the 1990s.
 The same production team behind Black Box also reached number nine under the group name Starlight with the hit single "Numero Uno".
-The italio house sound continued with top ten hits from Mixmaster "Grand Piano" and FPI Project went to number nine with their version of "Going Back to My Roots/Rich in Paradise".
+The Italo house sound continued with top ten hits from Mixmaster "Grand Piano" and FPI Project went to number nine with their version of "Going Back to My Roots/Rich in Paradise".

-Along with italo, the House music genre was still going strong in 1989.
-Inner City released numerous house hits during the year which all entered the Top 40, the biggest being "Good Life", which reached number four in January.
-Coldcut introduced Lisa Stansfield with her debut single "People Hold On", which reached number 11 in May and stayed in the Top 75 for 9 weeks.
-This was followed by her first solo hit, "This Is the Right Time" which hit number 13, but in October, she made it all the way to the top with "All Around the World" which stayed at number one for two weeks.
+Along with Italo, the House music genre was still going strong in 1989.
+Inner City released numerous house hits during the year, which all entered the Top 40, the biggest being "Good Life", which reached number four in January.
+Coldcut introduced Lisa Stansfield with her debut single "People Hold On", which reached number 11 in April and stayed in the Top 75 for 9 weeks.
+This was followed by her first solo hit, "This Is the Right Time", which hit number 13, but in October, she made it all the way to the top with "All Around the World", which stayed at number one for two weeks.